Olethreutinae

 (NCBI-index: 1.030477)

 A species with elongated wings is the Mottled Marble (Bactra furfurana).
-The forewing is yellowish-brown or orange-brown with small dark spots scattered across the wing.
-On 1/3 is a curved transverse band connected to a curved line running down the center of the wing towards a dark spot at 2/3 near the costa.
-The flying period in one generation is from June to mid-August and the wingspan is 13-19mm.
+The forewing is yellowish-brown or orange-brown, with small dark spots scattered across the wing.
+On 1/3 is a curved transverse band connected to a curved line running down the wing’s centre towards a dark spot at 2/3 near the costa.
+The flying period in one generation is from June to mid-August, and the wingspan is 13-19mm.
 The larvae feed on stems.
 Host plant: Compact Rush.
 Dutch name: Getekende biesbladroller.
 Frisian name:

 Flying period: